 …And I thought, nothing could fill them better than a smooth, creamy, chocolatey treat with an ample shot of espresso.

 I’m not talking about a little pinch of coffee to accentuate the chocolate.
 I’m talking espresso in the forefront.
 And then, of course, more espresso on top.

 I want chocolate pots de creme with espresso AND a chocolate covered espresso bean as a garnish.

 The problem was, these delicate little cups are made of porcelain.
 I didn’t want to risk placing them in the oven (in a water bath) as you normally would for chocolate pots de creme.

-So I decided to work up a stove-top recipe that would thicken and set, like a classic chocolate pot de creme recipe, without the oven time.
+So I decided to work up a stove-top chocolate espresso custard recipe that would thicken and set, like a classic chocolate pot de creme recipe, without the oven time.

-These Chocolate Pots de Creme with Espresso Creme topping, are not only a salute to the artistry of the cups they are served in, they are a celebration of rich dark flavors.
+These Chocolate Pots de Creme with Espresso Whipped Cream topping are not only a salute to the artistry of the cups they are served in, they are a celebration of luscious, dark flavors.

 The kind of flavors that bring you to a stand still, then have you coming back for more.

 Each silky spoonful features the perfect balance of chocolatey sweetness with a bite of that rich and aromatic espresso flavor we love.